Mataram kingdom: Consolidation (855–898 AD)

-After king Lokapāla's death in 885, the kingdom underwent a period of political turbulence: the period 885–887 saw three different kings in succession: king Tagwas, king Devendra (lord of Panumwanan), and king Bhadra (lord of Gurunwangi).
-For the next seven years (887–894), the kingdom had no single ruler.
-Rival claims to the throne in this period are illustrated in Bhadra's stele of Munggu Antan (887) and Devendra's Poh Dulur inscription (890).
+After king Lokapāla's death in 885 AD, the kingdom underwent a period of political turbulence: the period 885 AD–887 AD saw three different kings in succession: king Tagwas, king Devendra (lord of Panumwanan), and king Bhadra (lord of Gurunwangi).
+For the next seven years (887 AD–894 AD), the kingdom had no single ruler.
+Rival claims to the throne in this period are illustrated in Bhadra's stele of Munggu Antan (887 AD) and Devendra's Poh Dulur inscription (890 AD).
 After the short reign of Jebang, lord of Watu Humalang (r.
-894–898), Balitung emerged as the leading contender for the throne of Java, and reunited the kingdom for the first time since Lokapāla's death.
+894 AD–898 AD), Balitung emerged as the leading contender for the throne of Java, and reunited the kingdom for the first time since Lokapāla's death.